History & heritage

 Choosing Auberge du Soleil for its rooms and suites therefore means choosing a particular way of inhabiting the valley.
 Not through exuberance, but through a form of quiet precision.
 The accommodation does not seek to distract from the site; it becomes its frame.
 That is likely what gives it its real value: allowing the traveller to remain connected to Napa Valley even in the most private hours of the stay.

-That relationship with wine is naturally fundamental.
-To stay in Rutherford is to be at the heart of a landscape of estates and cellars that have shaped Napa Valley’s international reputation.
-A table of this calibre must therefore be attentive to the cellar, pairings and the discreet guidance that accompanies choice.
-Without over-explaining, a great destination restaurant knows how to guide, suggest and provide context.
-For the traveller, that changes everything: dinner becomes a way of continuing the discovery of the valley without leaving the hotel.
+This relationship with wine is fundamental.
+Staying in Rutherford places you at the heart of a landscape filled with estates and wineries that have contributed to the international acclaim of Napa Valley.
+A restaurant of this calibre pays careful attention to its wine cellar, the pairings, and the discreet education that accompanies the selections.
+Dinner thus becomes a way to continue exploring the valley without leaving the hotel.

-Ultimately, the dining experience at Auberge du Soleil seems to encapsulate what guests come here to find: a sensitive reading of Napa Valley in which taste, view and service form a coherent whole.
-More than a hotel restaurant, it is a way of inhabiting the region through the plate, with all that implies in terms of precision, controlled simplicity and attentiveness to place.
+Ultimately, the gastronomy at Auberge du Soleil encapsulates what one seeks here: a sensitive interpretation of Napa Valley, where taste, sight, and service create a cohesive whole.
+It is a way to inhabit the region through the plate, with precision, controlled simplicity, and a keen attention to place.

 Spa & wellness